Captonomy/assessment/ml-engineer/README.md

 - **Document Layout Understanding**
 - **Others**

-*Feel free to suggest and use other categories if you believe they fit better.
+*Feel free to suggest and use other categories if you believe they fit better (either extra ones or even totally new set of classes).
 A maximum of 10 categories are acceptable.*

 ## Technical Requirements